martdegraaf/martdegraaf.github.io/src/blog/content/posts/cleanup-friday/index.md

 I think it will be perfect to establish a "Cleanup Friday" routine.
 Clean your desk, clean your cloud environment.
 Every Friday, we can dedicate time to review and clean up our non-production resources.
 This can include:

 - Deleting unused resources
-- Scaling down resources that are not needed at full capacity
+- Automating scaling down resources that are not needed at full capacity
-- Clean up old deployments and resource groups
 - Reviewing and optimizing resource configurations for cost savings

+The day after I think i also saved an extra 214 monthly meatballs by deleting proof of concept resources nobody looked at for months.

 Let's make Cleanup Friday a tradition!

+# References
 - https://www.finops.org/framework/

+> The price of the client's meatball in their cafetaria is €2,33.
+I can recommend the meatballs, however they are hybrid balls, so half meat half vegan.
+Still delicious though, but honerable mention to the other half of the meatball, the vegan part.